arteezy/themer/README.md

 ## How it works

 The algorithm will analyze the frequency of words from a given text.
 Then it will fetch these words from the dictionary.
-The dictionary is built using Data Mining methods based on data from [Yandex.Catalog](http://catalog.yandex.ru/) web-service.
+The dictionary is built using Data Mining methods based on data from [Yandex.Catalog](http://yaca.yandex.ru/) web-service.

 ## Technologies used
 Technology stack is pretty minimal, as lightweight as possible.
 It's almost entirely bare Java:

 * Java
 * Jetty
-* JDBC
 * PostgreSQL
 * Maven